arimah/condict/packages/inflect/README.md

 Normalizes the specified stem name.

 Stems are normalized by trimming away white space at the start and end, and by collapsing sequences of internal white space to single spaces (U+0020).
+Normalization does _not_ perform any kind of case folding: `{root}` is different from `{Root}`.

 ## `tokenizePattern()`